 Medical device companies have made huge strides in developing innovative medical instruments over the last few years.
-From remote insulin pumps to implantable cardiac defibrillators, these technologies have revolutionized the way patient care is delivered.
+From remote insulin pumps to implantable cardiac defibrillators, these technologies have revolutionized patient care.
 Healthcare providers using these tools can track patient stats and adjust medication accordingly, thereby improving patient outcomes and experience.

-A convenient, less-invasive approach sounds too good to be true, and it is.
-Medical devices are just as vulnerable as other computer systems to today’s sophisticated hackers, albeit riskier.
-A data breach at any level can cause detrimental damage to an organization from customer confidentiality and financial perspectives; indeed, data breaches have cost many companies their reputations, but also millions of dollars to regain control of their stolen data.
+A data breach at any level can damage clinic customer confidentiality and financial perspectives; data breaches have cost many companies their reputations and millions of dollars to regain control of their stolen data.
 With breaches of medical devices, however, there’s even more at stake: patient safety.

-The risk has been so serious that the Food & Drug Administration (FDA), in partnership with the National Science Foundation (NSF) and the Department of Homeland Security, has been leading the conversation with stakeholders in the medical community, in the hopes of reinforcing and strengthening cybersecurity in the healthcare industry.
+The risk has been so serious that the Food & Drug Administration (FDA), in partnership with the National Science Foundation (NSF) and the Department of Homeland Security, has been leading conversations with stakeholders in the medical community in hopes of reinforcing and strengthening cybersecurity in the healthcare industry.

 Now that we’ve established the gravity of the situation, what are some of the steps medical manufacturers should take to safeguard their devices, and hospitals to protect their patients?